prebid/prebid-server-java/docs/developers/unit-tests.md

 Unit tests can use resources from "src/test/resources" folder.

-In case your business logic uses JSON manipulation, unit tests must be inherited from `org.rtb.vexing.VertxTest` class.
+In case your business logic uses JSON manipulation, unit tests must be inherited from `org.prebid.VertxTest` class.
 Thus, application preconfigured JSON mapper will be used.

 To run the project unit tests execute: